SPFInfo

 Mechanisms are evaluated in order.
 If no mechanism or modifier matches, the default result is "Neutral".

 If a domain has no SPF record at all, the result is "None".
-If a domain has a temporary error during DNS processing, you get the result "TempError" (called "error" in earlier drafts).
-If some kind of syntax or evaluation error occurs (eg. the domain specifies an unrecognized mechanism) the result is "PermError" (formerly "unknown").
+If a domain has a temporary error during DNS processing, you get the result "TempError".
+If some kind of syntax or evaluation error occurs, the result is "PermError".

 Pass The SPF record designates the host to be allowed to send accept